Grand Hustle Records

 Grand Hustle Records (formerly Grand Hustle Entertainment), also known as Hustle Gang Music, is an American hip-hop record label, founded in 2003, by American rapper and record executive T.I. and his manager Jason Geter.
 The label was distributed by Atlantic Records until December 2012, and has since operated as an independent record label.

-The label has released 33 studio albums, with 14 of them certified Gold or higher by the Recording Industry Association of America (RIAA).
-The label has released seven albums that peaked atop the US Billboard 200 chart—King (2006), T.I. vs. T.I.P.
-(2007), Paper Trail (2008), The Adventures of Bobby Ray (2010), Birds in the Trap Sing McKnight (2016) and Astroworld (2018).
-The label has released several Billboard Hot 100-top 40 singles, including "Bring 'Em Out", "What You Know", "Shoulder Lean", "Dead and Gone", "Airplanes", "Magic", "Strange Clouds", "Both of Us", "Antidote"; six of which peaked atop the chart – "Whatever You Like", "Live Your Life", "Nothin' On You", "Sicko Mode" and "Highest in the Room".
+The label has released 33 studio albums, with 14 having received Gold certification.